lemonce/lemonce.net/source/footer/blog/compare-selenium-selectors.md

 The following comparisons will let you understand a smart web app testing team should choose Lemonce instead of Selenium to perform web test automation, especially for handling web element identification and location.

-- **Selenium** Selenium provides a number of webelement location methods and Webdriver offers rich APIs.
+- **Selenium:** Selenium provides a number of webelement location methods and Webdriver offers rich APIs.
 There are multiple element location strategies: id, name, CSS selectors, xpath, and so on.
 CSS selector has higher efficiency than xpath when locating web elements,( Read more in Selenium WebDriver Selector section).
-- **LemonCase2** Compared with Webdriver webElement,LemonCase2, a key part of Lemonce testing tool, is a proprietary programming language for web testing.
+- **LemonCase2:** Compared with Webdriver webElement,LemonCase2, a key part of Lemonce testing tool, is a proprietary programming language for web testing.
 Like Selenium Webdriver, it supports multiple selectors.
 In addition, LemonCase2 can support Sizzle Selector and has intelligent identification for different selectors, no matter it is CSS selector , xpath selector, or sizzle selector.

 |                |Lemonce             |Selenium                                          |
 |----------------|:------------------:|:------------------------------------------------:|